Is it possible to recover files from a corrupted internal hard drive on Mac?

 - Connect an external hard drive to your Mac.

 - Download, install, and launch Disk Drill for Mac.

-- Click the Backup option from the upper menu and select Backup into DMG image.
+- Click the Byte-to-byte Backup option from the left menu.

-- Click the Backup button next to the hard drive you want to back up.
+- Click the Create backup button next to the hard drive you want to back up.

 - Select the external hard drive as the destination for the backup and click Save.